rockset/rockset-go-client/openapi/docs/ExecuteQueryLambdaRequest.md

 `func (o *ExecuteQueryLambdaRequest) HasGenerateWarnings() bool`

 HasGenerateWarnings returns a boolean if a field has been set.

+### GetPaginate

+`func (o *ExecuteQueryLambdaRequest) GetPaginate() bool`

+GetPaginate returns the Paginate field if non-nil, zero value otherwise.

+### GetPaginateOk

+`func (o *ExecuteQueryLambdaRequest) GetPaginateOk() (*bool, bool)`

+GetPaginateOk returns a tuple with the Paginate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaginate

+`func (o *ExecuteQueryLambdaRequest) SetPaginate(v bool)`

+SetPaginate sets Paginate field to given value.

+### HasPaginate

+`func (o *ExecuteQueryLambdaRequest) HasPaginate() bool`

+HasPaginate returns a boolean if a field has been set.

+### GetInitialPaginateResponseDocCount

+`func (o *ExecuteQueryLambdaRequest) GetInitialPaginateResponseDocCount() int32`

+GetInitialPaginateResponseDocCount returns the InitialPaginateResponseDocCount field if non-nil, zero value otherwise.

+### GetInitialPaginateResponseDocCountOk

+`func (o *ExecuteQueryLambdaRequest) GetInitialPaginateResponseDocCountOk() (*int32, bool)`

+GetInitialPaginateResponseDocCountOk returns a tuple with the InitialPaginateResponseDocCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInitialPaginateResponseDocCount

+`func (o *ExecuteQueryLambdaRequest) SetInitialPaginateResponseDocCount(v int32)`

+SetInitialPaginateResponseDocCount sets InitialPaginateResponseDocCount field to given value.

+### HasInitialPaginateResponseDocCount

+`func (o *ExecuteQueryLambdaRequest) HasInitialPaginateResponseDocCount() bool`

+HasInitialPaginateResponseDocCount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)